cryptodevhub/site/wiki/ethereum-virtual-machine/tutorials.md

 The "[Solidity by Example](https://solidity-by-example.org/)" website is a treasure trove of great outcome-focused tutorials.
 Do you want to create your own ERC-20 token or create Bi-directional payment channels?
 Whenever you get stuck you'll definitely want to check out this resource as it might list a tutorial which helps you solve your problem.

+## Clean Contracts

+The [Clean Contracts](https://www.wslyvh.com/clean-contracts/) blog post by Wesley van Heije is a long-form articles which walks you through everything you need to know to write maintainable, secure and gas optimized Smart Contracts.

+**Protip**: Also make sure to check out the accompanying [GitHub Repository](https://github.com/wslyvh/clean-contracts) which has supporting code examples.

 ## Best Practices for Smart Contract Development

 Yos Riady's [blog post](https://yos.io/2019/11/10/smart-contract-development-best-practices/) on Smart Contract development best practices is a stellar mini tutorial series which outlines how you can setup a professional development environment to streamline your dApp workflows.